ranjeetonGitthub/Easy2Hired/README.md

 # Easy2Hired
-This website are build only purpose
+The only purpose of building this website is to practice